 Maricopa County Intake, Transfer, Release & Detention Facility

-CGL, in collaboration with Arrington Watkins, is working with Maricopa County to replace its overcrowded intake center and aging Durango Jail.
+CGL, in collaboration with Arrington Watkins, worked with Maricopa County to replace its overcrowded intake center and aging Durango Jail.

-Maricopa currently experiences high transportation costs transferring inmates from multiple sites throughout the County to various court systems and outside agencies for court appearances.
-The new, centrally located ITR facility will house four fully functional courtrooms, allowing for fewer transfers and increased savings for the County.
+Maricopa formerly experienced high transportation costs resulting from transferring inmates from multiple sites throughout the County to various court systems and outside agencies for court appearances.
+The new, centrally located ITR facility houses four fully functional courtrooms, allowing for fewer transfers and increased savings for the County.

 CGL developed the architectural program and space list for the entire 320,000 SF facility and the schematic and design development level floor plans for the ITR/512-bed facility.
-CGL will provide design assistance through construction documents.
+CGL also provided design assistance through construction documents.